citp/privacy-policy-historical/p/pe/pea/peakon.com.md

-> *The following text is extracted and transformed from the peakon.com privacy policy that was archived on 2019-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190326175347id_/https%3A//peakon.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the peakon.com privacy policy that was archived on 2019-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191228010224id_/https%3A//peakon.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Peakon

-Peakon ApS of Langebrogade 6F, 1411, Copenhagen K, Denmark and its group companies as detailed further below (collectively, “ **Peakon** ” / “ **we** ” / “ **our** ” / “ **us** ”) are committed to protecting and respecting your privacy.
+Peakon ApS of Frederiksberggade 11, 1459, Copenhagen K, Denmark and its group companies as detailed further below (collectively, “ **Peakon** ” / “ **we** ” / “ **our** ” / “ **us** ”) are committed to protecting and respecting your privacy.

 This policy sets out the basis, under applicable data protection law (including the General Data Protection Regulation (EU 2016/679), on which we will process any personal data we collect from you, or that you or your employer provides to us through your use of the Peakon online software platform and the accompanying software App (together the **“Platform”** ).